top of page

 Post: Blog2_Post

-12 Summer Computer Science Internships for High School Students
+10 Summer Computer Science Internships for High School Students

 Internships are important to curating real-world skills in the careers that students are interested in.
-Specifically, for students interested in computer science, computer science internships would provide them with the opportunity to using coding outside of the classroom for problem-solving and challenges that those in the field work on.
+For students interested in computer science, computer science internships are an opportunity to use coding outside the classroom for real challenges in the field.
+Furthermore, opportunities of this sort look great on your resume!
+Future employers will see that these skills were built early on and that you have the experience they are looking for.

-Furthermore, opportunities of this sort would look great on your resume!
-Future employers will see that these skills were built early on and you have the experience they are looking for.
-You’ll be able to use these skills in any personal or professional research that you pursue, and additionally, applying to professional experiences early on can give you a boost while applying to college.
-College admissions officers will be able to identify your genuine interest in the subject, something that they have often indicated they are looking for when it comes to applicants.
+You’ll be able to use these skills in any personal or professional research that you pursue.
+Additionally, applying to professional experiences early on can give you a boost while applying to college.
+College admissions officers will see your demonstrated interest in the subject, something AOs often indicate they look for in applicants.

 Ladder Internships is a selective start-up internship program for ambitious high school students!
 In the program, you work with a high-growth start-up on an internship.
 Start-ups that offer internships range across a variety of industries from tech/deep tech, and AI/ML to health tech, marketing, journalism, consulting, and more.
 You can explore all the options here on their application form.
 Ladder’s start-ups are high-growth companies on average raising over a million dollars.
 Past founders have included YCombinator alums, founders raising over 30 million dollars, or founders who previously worked at Microsoft, Google, and Facebook.
 In the program, interns work closely with their managers and a Ladder Coach on real-world projects and present their work to the company.
 Here is the application form